top of page

 Well done for getting it this far through the blog!
 We are finally past the upper body!!
 Time for the trunk.

-When we are finally strong enough to take our legs off in an Ayesha, there can be a sense of our body wanting to cartwheel out of this position towards our bottom arm leg.
-Well this is where a really strong pull through the top arm (biceps) and good anti-rotation strength come in handy.
+When we are finally strong enough to take our legs off in an Ayesha, there can be a sense of our body wanting to cartwheel or fall out of this position towards our bottom arm leg.
+Well, this is where a really strong pull through the top arm (biceps) and good anti-rotation strength come in handy.

 Anti-rotation is our abdominals’ ability to resist a motion.
-So in this case, the ability to resist the desire to cartwheel out of the Ayesha.
-To resist this pull we need to actively engage the abdominals on the top arm side.
-This involves active engagement of our obliques.
-A simple cue to help this is to focus on actively bringing the leg on the side of the top arm down towards the chest via our lower abdominals/hip flexors.
+So, in this case, anti-rotation is the ability to resist the desire to cartwheel out of the Ayesha.
+To resist this pull we need to actively engage our abdominals muscles, especially the obliques that sit on the side of the top arm.
+A simple cue to help this is to first focus on actively bringing the leg on the side of the top arm down towards the chest via our lower abdominals/hip flexors in your set up.

 Once you feel comfortable and confident in your Ayesha balance, then you can focus on actively engaging both hip flexors and quads down to the floor.